InnerSearch/vue-innersearch/README.md

 The aim is to rapidly create beautiful specified search interfaces using declarative components without being an ElasticSearch and Vue.js expert.

-Thanks too component props and slot features from Vue.js, the components are easily customizable
+Thanks to component props and slot features from Vue.js, the components are easily customizable

 An UI example buit with InnerSearch :
 [![Exemple UI](https://raw.githubusercontent.com/InnerSearch/vue-innersearch/master/docs/images/exemple-ui.png)]()